-Towards the end of the course, your assigned editor will work on 20,000 words of your story and you will have a one-on-one consultation.
+Towards the end of the course, your assigned editor will read and critique the first 12,000 words of your story and you will have a one-on-one consultation with your tutor.

 Kelly Rigby is an editor and coach who is passionate about helping writers tell their stories and polish their words.
 Over the past 20 years she has developed a unique combination of writing, marketing and teaching experience, and holds qualifications in creative writing, business and TESOL.

 Kelly has edited and assessed manuscripts from most genres, and mentored writers at all levels of ability, including two who have gone on to win Varuna Fellowships.
 She has also written two short films and numerous short stories, and been published in a Louise Hay book – Modern Day Miracles, as well as on the web.

 Kelly first came to the Writers Studio in 2004 and discovered she had a natural instinct for story structure.
 Since then, she has continued to study writing and hone her craft, and is at the final edit stage of her first book in a new urban fantasy series.
 Kelly works as an editor and tutor in our Advanced Novel & Script courses.